jojonah1812/HW5-3rd-Party-API/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Homework #5 Third-Party APIs: Work Day Scheduler

+## Impressions
+I felt that this project was a great way to be introduced to jQuery.
+As I worked on it, I could see the progression of topics: utilizing Moments.js, manipulating the DOM, and various other little aspects that made major contributions in the end.

 ## Your Task